IstiCusi/phonon-tensor/README.md

 - extension of the template library and an example library
 - explanation of the docker preliminaries for rookies
 - better direct one button, one copy, one click installation (maybe including preliminaries)
+- Add zsh and oh-my-zsh support to the image